 The SAT is the most-frequently taken college admissions test on the West Coast.
-It is given seven times during the school year.
+It is typically given seven times during the school year.
 Though Shorewood is usually a testing site, the SAT is administered by the College Board.
 No exams will be held locally while the building is closed.
 Pay attention to emails from the College Board about cancellations.

 Students will register for the SAT online through the College Board.
 If students took the PSAT in 10th and/ or 11th grade, then they have a College Board account.

 Registration will take a while--the College Board asks lots of questions--and you will need a photo of yourself that you can upload.

 If you qualify for free & reduced lunch, you will be eligible for a fee waiver to help pay for the test.
 See your counselor or Mrs. Roma.

 If you are requesting testing accommodations, you must register even earlier than the standard deadline.
 There is a limit to the number of seats for students with accommodations, so you must register very early to get your requested test date and site.

 School Day SAT in March

 Shoreline School District instituted A FREE Spring School Day SAT for juniors in 2019.
 We hope to hold the exam in Spring 2021, but it will be subject to current health guidelines.
 More information should be available in early 2021.
 This is a full SAT and scores can be used to send to colleges.